jatin837/configs/README.md

 # configs
-my configs for vim, tmux ...
+my configs for vim, neovim, emacs, tmux ...

 ## for vim